North Indian Cooking by..Geeta Seth

 ½ Teaspoon garam masala or to your taste

-1 Teaspoon chat masala or chana masala
+1 Teaspoon chat masala

 ½ Teaspoon tamarind pulp (Imli pulp)